Want to get outside and explore Island Lake Conservation Area? Learn about all the park has to offer here

 - The construction of a 1.1 acre natural playground.
 Learn more here

 - The construction of a covered bridge.
 Details coming soon!

 - Trail upgrades and accessibility improvements to the Vicki Barron Lakeside Trail

 - Enhancements to the Island Lake on Water Amphitheatre.
 Learn more here

-In the past 10 years, the Friends of Island Lake have:
+In support of Island Lake Conservation Area, the Friends of Island Lake have: